Vom1124/venv_yolo/README.md

       pip install --upgrade pip

+### NumPy should be kept below version 2.0; otherwise, ROS 2 or Ultralytics may encounter conflicts with globally installed dependencies.

 ### --- Install PyTorch CPU-only for ARM (this is for Raspberry 4+ models only, check the code for CUDA and other GPUs before installing)

       pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu